Furious row as Rishi Sunak accused of weaponising trans debate for votes

 A government spokesperson said: “The UK has a proud history of LGBT rights, and one of the world’s most comprehensive and robust legislative protection frameworks for LGBT people.
 We have already taken great strides, including the publication of our HIV Action Plan, the founding of our Conversion Practice Victim Support Service, and the extension of same-sex marriage to Northern Ireland.

-“We have also modernised the process of applying for a Gender Recognition Certificate, reducing the cost of applying for a Gender Recognition Certification and moving the process of applying online."
+“We have also modernised the process of applying for a gender recognition certificate, reducing the cost of applying for a gender recognition certification and moving the process of applying online."

 Join our commenting forum